 In this new update, the UI that’s been “cooking” for the past year and a half offers a host of UX research techniques.
 The standout technique?
-A collection of ideas from the SDL Community.
+A collection of ideas from the RWS Community.
 This platform allows global users to share their ideas and collaborate on ways to improve the CMS.

-The SDL team also collected data through volunteer interviews with participants in the SDL Customer Research Program and a Slack channel created for this purpose.
+The RWS team also collected data through volunteer interviews with participants in the RWS Customer Research Program and a Slack channel created for this purpose.
 Jobs to be done and user-story mapping were the two approaches used to define functionalities.

 Jobs to Be Done

 This approach, is best explained in the article by Nielsen Norman Group.
 It focuses on defining the specific goals of users within the product as well as the activities necessary to achieve the goal successfully.

 Diagram of the different use cases or “jobs” a content editor can perform in Experience Manager.
-Image taken from SDL Community.
+Image taken from RWS Community.

 After having defined the jobs to be done, a team of UX designers and product owners map out the user stories, selecting the ones necessary for each activity.
 These stories are then divides into groups representative of MVPs and upcoming releases.

 The jobs to be done are reflected in the User Tasks, which create a “backbone” of actions, grouped by activities.
-Images taken from SDL Community.
+Images taken from RWS Community.